 David formed the band in 2002 in the town of Sandviken.
 The band's vocalist was one Demogorgon and drummer was The Dying.
 In Aeternum released two rehearsal demos in 1992 and 1993, Domini Inferi and The Ancient Kingdom.
 In the summer of 1994 the band went through several line-up changes which left David as the sole original member.
 A new line-up meant a new promo tape in 1995 and more defections followed.

 David and Paul recorded a MCD called And Darkness Comes in 1997 and recruited new members which meant a contract with Necropolis Records and the recording of Forever Blasphemy at Studio Fredman.
 The Pestilent Plague was recorded in January of 2000 at the Abyss studios with Tommy Tägtgren.
 A band sampler was issued in 2002 through Necropolis and was called Past And Present Sins.
 Following the demise of In Aeternum the band signed with Agonia Records.
 A deal with Regain Records was announced in 2003, but soon rescinded.
 The band also contributed a song to a King Diamond tribute album.
 New drummer Karlsson used to run Heathendom Music.
 The group issued the EP No Salvation through Agonia Productions in 2004 and was contacted in 2005 by actor Mel Gibson's Icon Productions for supposedly using the cover artwork without permission.
 The EP was withdrawn and re-issued with a new cover sleeve.
 The band dropped its label, Poland’s Agonia Records, in the autumn of 2006 and accused it of being a scam.
 Pulverised Records issue the Curse Of Devastation EP in late 2007.
 It featured guitarist Erik Kumpulainen and bassist Claes "Clabbe" Ramberg.
+Years passed and a 2016 EP arrived, which was called The Blasphemy Returns.
+Joel Lindholm was also on guitar.

 IN AETERNUM - FOREVER BLASPHEMY - NECROPOLIS